Grayscale Image

 - Check whether the destination has dimension or file-size limits before you start.

-- If you plan to do more than one edit, visual cleanup usually comes before compression or format conversion.
+- If you plan more than one edit, visual cleanup usually comes before compression or format conversion.

 - Keep the original image untouched so you can reuse it later.